connietran-dev/passport-authentication/README.md

 * Since you have likely not yet made an account and thus, are not authenticated, one of the first pages you see when you come to the site is the Sign Up Form.

-    * If you go to `http://localhost:8080/` after running `node server.js`, the `server.js` file will `.sendFile` the `signup.html` file which the browser renders as the Sign Up Form on the page.
+* If you go to `http://localhost:8080/` after running `node server.js`, the **`routes/html-routes.js`** file will `.sendFile` the `signup.html` file which the browser renders as the Sign Up Form in the browser.

 * The **`signup.html`** file is a simple HTML form consisting of `<input>` for the user's email and password required to sign up.

-* The **`signup.js`** file uses JQuery to program the behavior of the page on the client side, when the user submits the Sign Up Form.
+* The **`signup.js`** file uses JQuery to program the behavior of the Sign Up page on the client side, when the user submits the Sign Up Form.

     * When the user submits the Sign Up Form (`signUpForm.on("submit")`), the app checks `if (!userData.email || !userData.password)` to ensure neither email nor password fields are blank.
 If they are, the JQuery event is `return`ed early, and an error is shown to the user.

     * Otherwise, if there is an email and password populated, the `signUpUser` function is run, and the email and password input fields are set to blank if the `signUpUser` function is successfully run.

 * The `signUpUser` function uses JQuery to POST to the `/api/signup` route with the email and password entered.

 * The `/api/signup` route is defined in the **`routes/api-routes.js`** file.
 The file requires the `../models` file and `../config/passport` file.

-    * When the `/api/signup` route receives a POST from the browser client, the email and password properties on the request body (`req.body`) are passed from the client and are used to create a new User using the User model from `models/user.js`.
+    * When the `/api/signup` route receives a POST from the client (the browser), the email and password properties on the request body (`req.body`) are passed from the client and are used to create a new User using the User model from `models/user.js`.

-* The **`models/user.js`** file requires the `bcrypt` package and utilizes `Sequelize` to define the data Model of a new User to interface with the database.
+* The **`models/user.js`** file requires the **`bcryptjs`** package and utilizes `Sequelize` to define the data Model of a new User that will be created in the `passport_demo` database.

 * The **`config/config.json`** file specifies configurations for connecting with the database that is created by Sequelize.
-The file indicates that the dialect and database that is created is MySQL.
-This file also indicates the credentials and metadata that should be used to connect to the database in each environment - development, test, and production.
+The file indicates that the dialect and database that is created in MySQL.
+This `config.json` file also indicates the credentials and metadata that should be used to connect to the database in each environment - development, test, and production.

-    * When creating a new User, the Model in `user.js` indicates the email and password are strings and are required (`allowNull: false`).
+* When creating a new User, the Model in `models/user.js` indicates the email and password are strings and are required (`allowNull: false`).
 The email must be a unique and must be a valid email address.
-These validations are enforced by using the sequelize `DataTypes` and `validate` syntax.
+These validations are enforced by using the Sequelize `DataTypes` and `validate` syntax.

-    * This file also uses what is called a Hooks in Sequelize (also known as lifecycle events), that are functions which are called before and after calls in sequelize are executed.
-In this file, we use the following method:
+    * This file also uses what are called Hooks in Sequelize (also known as lifecycle events).
+Hooks are functions that can be called before and after calls in Squelize are executed.
+In this `models/user.js` file, we use the following method:

         ```
         User.addHook("beforeCreate"), function(user) {